 Children showing signs of behavioural difficulties are monitored by the Heads of Year and Tutors under separate arrangements as detailed in the School's Good Behaviour Policy; however, the Learning Support Department is notified by the Head of Year or Assistant Head of Year and is consulted when behaviour management strategies are being devised.
-The SENDCo is closely involved with pupils with Social, Emotional and Mental Health difficulties who are supported through SEND Provision and liaises with other staff who manage intervention programmes in the school.
-The school also employs two Emotional Literacy Support Assistants (ELSAs).
-These are teaching assistants trained to provide support for children who have been referred by pastoral staff for persistent concerns regarding emotional and social difficulties.
-Within our Nexus provision, we also provide support for pupils with SEMHD in a number of ways, including external counsellors or mentors, drawing and talking groups, Lego Therapy, mindfulness groups and Pets As Therapy sessions.
+Consideration is given as to whether or not a behavioural concern may be due, in part, to an unmet special educational need.
+The SENDCos are closely involved with pupils with Social, Emotional and Mental Health difficulties who are supported through SEND Provision and liaise with other staff who manage intervention programmes in the school.
+The school also employs Emotional Literacy Support Assistants (ELSAs).
+They are trained to provide support for children who have been referred by pastoral staff for persistent concerns regarding emotional and social difficulties.
+Learning Coaches are also deployed to mentor pupils with SEMHD.
+Within our Nexus provision, we provide support for pupils with SEMHD in a number of ways, including external counsellors or mentors, drawing and talking groups, Lego Therapy, Outdoor Well-being/Forest School, mindfulness groups and Pets as Therapy sessions.

 There is a Nexus tutor group for pupils identified with neurodiversity and/or SEMH.
 The group is smaller than other tutor groups and is led by two experienced members of staff.
-The school also has various members of staff trained in supporting pupils with Social, Emotional and Mental Health difficulties as part of its pastoral support system.
-Obviously, there is considerable overlap between Learning Support and the Pastoral Team.
+The school also has members of staff trained in supporting pupils with Social, Emotional and Mental Health difficulties as part of its pastoral support system.
+There is considerable overlap between Learning Support and the Pastoral Team.